 With a Bedford School education behind them, scholarship students have gone on to top universities and achieve highly successful careers.

-Generous legacy to the School from Old Bedfordians Brian Saville (40-48) and has enabled us to establish an endowed fund to support the Brian Saville Scholarships.
-We are delighted to be able to make these awards in his name and to offer many talented boys the opportunity to benefit from a Bedford School education for many years to come.
+Generous legacies and donations have been made to the School enabling us to establish an endowed fund to support Scholarships.
+We are delighted to be able to make these awards and to offer many talented boys the opportunity to benefit from a Bedford School education for many years to come.

 We continue to welcome donations of any size to our Scholarship programme.

 When he joined the School, Alex immediately created an impression with his violin playing – even if at that time all he seemed to play was Monti’s Czardas!
 Soon the ‘one-piece wonder’ was learning many genres of violin music, building a really solid technique and his musical studies started to gather real momentum.

 Alex flourished in the sixth form, winning the senior Langley String Prize and giving a memorable performance in the Solo Prize Winners Concert in 2012.
 He often featured as soloist and led the First and Chamber Orchestras, gaining a distinction at ABRSM Grade 8 Violin.
 In the final Summer Concert of 2013 he brought the house down with Mozart’s Concerto in A major.

 After joining the School on a music scholarship, Alex left having gained entry to the prestigious Royal College of Music and he started with Professor Ani Schnarch in September 2013.